 Of all the European languages, Spanish is by far the most useful and comes in very handy if you want to travel the world.
 More to that, learning and speaking a foreign language is a challenge and a heck of lot of fun.
 Once you learn the basics, you can practice every day with people you meet.

 The answer is anyone who is a native English speaker or who is bilingual.
-Naturally, if you have a successful and fulfilling career and are a heart surgeon in a major hospital, a top civil engineer earning a huge salary, a Wall Street lawyer, an Opera singer, a photographer for National Geographic, a top model or a movie star, you’re probably not going to give up your job and come and do the Canterbury English TEFL academy course and teach English with Canterbury English.
+Naturally, if you have a successful and fulfilling career and are a heart surgeon in a major hospital, a top civil engineer earning a huge salary, a Wall Street lawyer, an Opera singer, a photographer for National Geographic, a top model or a movie star, you’re probably not going to give up your job and come and do the Canterbury English (look our the TEFL academy reviews) course and teach English with Canterbury English.

 However, for the rest of us lesser mortals, it’s not a bad option!
 And doing so might be just as fascinating a job as the former list, with the only difference being that you’re not going to become a millionaire teaching English.
 But you will have three day weekends, lots of Spanish holidays and you can live a very fulfilling life.